Keep up with Lakeland.

 - Parking Lot M at Massachussetts and Cedar

-- Future dog park just east of the Joinery building
+- Future parking lot just east of The Joinery

 - Small pavers area near Lakeland Fire Department